13MrBlackCat13/bplacer/README.md

    - The script will occasionally refresh one of the active bot windows on [bplace.org](https://bplace.org/).
 This is required to refresh the Turnstile token needed for painting.

+## Troubleshooting 🔧

+### CF-Clearance Issues
+If you encounter Cloudflare-related errors:

+1. **403 Forbidden errors**: The CF-Clearance scraper will automatically attempt to get fresh tokens
+2. **"CF-Clearance-Scraper main.py not found"**: Make sure you've cloned the scraper into the correct directory
+3. **Python errors**: Ensure Python 3.x is installed and all dependencies are installed with `pip install -r requirements.txt`
+4. **Manual override**: You can manually set cookies via the web UI at `/manual-cookies` if automatic scraping fails

+### Common Error Messages
+- `"Body has already been read"`: This has been fixed in recent versions
+- `409 Conflict`: Usually indicates the user is already active or doesn't exist
+- `403 Forbidden on /canvas`: Check CF-Clearance tokens or authentication cookies

 ## Notes 📝

 > [!CAUTION]